-The clock continues to tick louder as deadlines get closer
+The clock continues to tick louder as deadlines get closer for full implementation of the new rules for lease accounting and revenue recognition.

-At the same time, a new survey reveals that
+At the same time, a new survey reveals that both private and public companies continue to delay full-scale implementation.

-to financial results and stakeholder confidence.
+Delaying implementation of either standard risks significant consequences to financial results and stakeholder confidence.

 At the risk of seeming presumptuous, I think I know what you’re thinking: “Just what I needed – another article on lease accounting and revenue recognition.”
 But, at the risk of also seeming redundant – yes, I’m adding my voice (again) to the thousands of communications that have been published this year on these two topics.
 And, no, I’m not exaggerating.
 According to Buzzsumo, an online content aggregator, there have been upwards of 700 lease accounting articles and 500 revenue recognition articles published so far this year – not to mention individual company newsletters, brochures, Webinars, podcasts, etc. – covering general advice, specific guidelines, available consulting services, early feedback on what companies are doing right or wrong (see my newsletter on news from the revenue recognition front), reactions of the SEC to initial company reports, etc. You name it, it’s been written about.

 And yet, all these articles don’t seem to have had the effect you’d expect.
-A new report from PricewaterhouseCoopers reveals that both public and private companies continue to delay full implementation of the new standards.
+A report from PricewaterhouseCoopers reveals that both public and private companies continue to delay full implementation of the new standards.
 Here are a few highlights from this recent survey.

 Regarding lease accounting:

-• For public companies looking at a January 2019 deadline, 76 percent of respondents are halfway towards completing implementation of the new leasing standard.
+- For public companies looking at a January 2019 deadline, 76 percent of respondents are halfway towards completing implementation of the new leasing standard.
 Only four percent are complete.

-• For private companies looking at a January 2020 deadline, 63 percent of respondents haven’t yet completed the initial ASC 842 assessment phase, including 28 percent that haven’t started.
+- For private companies looking at a January 2020 deadline, 63 percent of respondents haven’t yet completed the initial ASC 842 assessment phase, including 28 percent that haven’t started.
 Only two percent are complete.

 Regarding revenue recognition:

-• For public companies where the new standard has already taken effect, only 77 percent of respondents have completed implementing the new standard.
+- For public companies where the new standard has already taken effect, only 77 percent of respondents have completed implementing the new standard.

-• For private companies looking at a January 2019 deadline, 45 percent of respondents haven’t completed evaluating the new standard’s impact, including 17 percent who haven’t started.
+- For private companies looking at a January 2019 deadline, 45 percent of respondents haven’t completed evaluating the new standard’s impact, including 17 percent who haven’t started.

 As I said in a previous newsletter, there’s a reason why the accounting media, my colleagues and I are so focused on the issue.
 We’ve studied the rules.
 We understand the challenges they pose.
 And, we’re concerned about the downside that delaying implementation can have on companies’ results and stakeholders’ perceptions.